Evidlo/remarkable_printer/README.md

 Virtually all network printers accept raw Postscript/PDF data on TCP port 9100 via the Appsocket/HP Jetdirect protocol.
 Sometimes this data is preceded by a few plaintext lines telling the printer information such as the print job name and print settings.

 This script simply listens on TCP 9100 and waits for a PDF header, then begins saving data to a pdf file (while also creating the accompanying .metadata file).
 The output filename is extracted from the print job name line, if it exists.
+Unforuntately, xochitl (the main programm running on the remarkable tablet) needs to get restarted to identify the new document.
+This will be done automatically by the printer-service on the remarkable.
+Thus, we can observe the new start of xochtil after a print.
+This is normal and intended and not a crash of xochitl.

 ## Testing on host